Iterative Vision-and-Language Navigation: Experiments and Results

 \paragraph{Naive extensions of unstructured memory fail to exploit tour information.} Across both \benchmark\ and \benchmarkce, we find that the simple extensions of unstructured memory explored in this work fail to improve (and often hurt) tour performance compared to purely episodic agents.

 \emph{\benchmark.} \tabref{tab:ivln_results} shows results of HAMT and TourHAMT variations in the discrete \benchmark\ setting.
-We find the episodic HAMT model to be a strong baseline even without any tour memory; whereas, our attempts to add tour memory significantly degraded performance.
+We find the episodic HAMT model to be a strong baseline even without any tour memory; our attempts to add tour memory significantly degraded performance.
 Simply extending the memory reduces \metric{t-NDTW} by a factor of two from HAMT (row 1 vs.~5).
 Finetuning the history encoding for this extended memory setting (row 4), adding a \texttt{PREV} token to separate memory from prior episodes (row 3), and applying inflection weighting \cite{wijmans2019emboied} (row 2) collectively regain 4\% \metric{t-nDTW} but still falls short of the HAMT baseline (row 1 vs.~2).
 As our experiments start from a pretrained HAMT model, we speculate these results are due to the history encoder coping poorly with a distribution shift in its inputs compared to the pretraining tasks and that direct finetuning is insufficient to correct for this.

 \emph{\benchmarkce.} \tabref{tab:ivlnce_results} shows results of the CMA-based models in the continuous \benchmarkce\ setting.
-We find that naive extension of unstructured memory reduces performance (row 1 vs.~2), but pooling versions gain back much of the tour performance (rows 3-4).
+We find that naive extension of unstructured memory reduces performance (row 1 vs.~2), but pooling versions recover tour performance (rows 3-4).
 Notably, all models augmented with tour memory yield reductions in episodic metrics even when tour metrics are comparable.
 We draw attention to the \texttt{TourCMA} model performance on Val-Seen (row 2, left) which exhibits stronger performance than the baseline CMA.
-This may suggest that tour-memory allows more overfitting than episodic memory.
+This result suggests tour-memory allows more overfitting than episodic memory.

-Together, these results suggest that more sophisticated memory structures and training procedures may be needed to capitalize on the iterative setting.
-We explore one such memory structure below.
+We find that more sophisticated memory structures or training methods will be needed to capitalize on \paradigm.
+We explore one such memory structure.